Azure/blobxfer/docs/10-cli-usage.md

 * `--proxy-password` specifies the password for the username for an HTTP Proxy if required.
 This can be optionally provided through an environment variable `BLOBXFER_PROXY_PASSWORD` instead.
+* `--read-timeout` is the read timeout value.
+This is the time allowed, in seconds, for the server to send a response.
 * `--storage-account` specifies the storage account to use.
 This can be optionally provided through an environment variable `BLOBXFER_STORAGE_ACCOUNT` instead.